garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Heterogeneous.md

 - Despite these differences, there is a need for systems to interoperate
 ![[Pasted image 20231101181925.png]]
 - if they send those information to each other - they need to translate before sending

+Network protocols that are [[open protocol]] & standard protocol help to achieve interoperability